What is carbon?

 Still we like our parts to look as nice as painted, because of our extremely long experience and our optimized manufacturing processes with mirror like polished moulds.

 As with most other high-end parts made from aluminium or titanium repairs are usually not economic.
-We would have to x-ray the part and check it with ultrasonic, both is very expensive and still does not give a fully reliable result.
+We would have to x-ray the part and check it with ultrasonic, both of which is very expensive and still does not give a fully reliable result.

 Do carbon fibre parts have to be replaced after every crash?